Social Work Department at NMU

 • SW 230 Human Behavior and Social Environment I

-The overall goal of this component is for students to come away with a clear conception of what the profession of social work is about, especially generalist practice.
-Students will have explored their own values and competencies in comparison to the expectations of the profession and made a decision through application to the advanced BSW program that they are prepared to make mastery of the professional foundation their goal.
-SW 100 provides an overview of the profession, basically providing a rationale for the entire curriculum.
-It includes guest presenters from several work practice settings and includes a volunteer experience.
+The overall goal of this component is for students to come away with a clear concept of the profession of social work, especially generalist practice.
+Students explore their own values and competencies in comparison to the expectations of the profession and decide if a profession in social work is their goal.
+SW 100 provides an overview of the profession, and lays a foundation for the entire curriculum.
+It provides an overview of social work practice settings and includes a volunteer experience.
 SW 230 introduces students to the systems approach for organizing knowledge about people and their social environments.

 Upon completion of this component, the following will have been accomplished:

-1. The student understands and can describe core social work competencies, generalist practice and how the Social Work curriculum prepares them to enter generalist practice.
+1. The student has been exposed to the core social work competencies, generalist practice and how the Social Work curriculum prepares them to enter generalist practice.

 2. The student will have assessed personal values, strengths, weaknesses, and goals for professional growth.